 Low Air Loss Mattresses are primarily categorized by Medicare as a pressure ulcer treatment product, but they can also serve the preventative goal of stopping pressure ulcers from worsening.
 These mattresses use advanced an advanced rotation technology consisting of rows of inflatable mattress tubes.
 After fully inflating in only a few minutes, the mattress alternates between each row of tubes, mimicking a patient shifting in bed or being rotated by a doctor or nurse.

-Low Air Loss Mattresses are absolutely essential for patients with a Stage III wound or multiple Stage II wounds and provide the most comprehensive treatment for pressure ulcers and wounds.
+In order to properly categorize wounds and pressure ulcers, doctors use pressure ulcer stages to specify the severity of a pressure ulcer.
+Low Air Loss Mattresses are an absolutely essential home medical supply product for patients with a Stage 3 wound or multiple Stage 2 wounds and provide the most comprehensive treatment for pressure ulcers and wounds.